roeszler/kapthol/README.md

 - Illustrate the more technical requirements in the site to achieve an easy and intuitive navigation to the primary goals of the stakeholders in the site
 - Convey a sense of the user experience planned for the site as users navigate through

-The feel and function of the wireframes was the initial framework inteded to show stakeholders and potential clients early concepts before any coding started.
+The feel and function of the wireframes was the initial framework intended to show stakeholders and potential clients early concepts before any coding started.
 ### Browsers
 The kaptain holiday site has been created using [GitPod](https://www.gitpod.io/) on a google chrome browser in conjunction with the chrome development environment.